 Buy this book on Amazon: Moon Living Abroad in London

-Hannah Monahan is an editorial assistant at GoNOMAD and a communications major at the University of Mass in Amherst.
-She updates the Travel News Notes blog on GoNOMAD.com.
+Hannah Monahan is a former editorial assistant at GoNOMAD and a communications major at the University of Mass in Amherst.

 Read more articles about London, England on GoNOMAD

 - Verona Italy, By Myself - December 9, 2016

 - Frida Khalo in San Francisco, and at Home - December 1, 2016

 - Guyana: Peering Up at the World’s Highest Waterfall - November 24, 2016